UKHO/Technical-Test/src/Challenge1/README.md

 ### Prerequisites

-- An IDE of your choice (we recommend Visual Studio of Visual Studio Code)
+- An IDE of your choice (we recommend Visual Studio or Visual Studio Code)
 - The .NET 6 SDK
 - Git